 - Greet everyone.
 Once your actors and crew have arrived, thank them for coming and introduce everyone.
 Make sure when you select your locations that there are accessible and clean bathrooms nearby for people to use, and let your cast and crew know where to find them.
 Give them a brief outline of the day, including when you have scheduled breaks or meals.

 - Don’t forget your forms.
-Make sure to get everyone to fill out Emergency Medical and Release forms.
+Make sure to get all cast and crew to fill out Actor Release Forms, Assumption of Risk Forms, and Emergency Medical Forms (all available under the Index of Forms).
 This should be done before you start filming.
 Keep these forms, along with all your permits and releases in a production notebook in case of emergency or an authority figure questions your film shoot.

 - Take care of the equipment.
 Have a checklist for all your equipment, both when you check it out from The Cage and when you leave your location to make sure nothing is missing.
 Make it clear who from the crew is responsible for what equipment.

 - Stay on schedule.
 Check your call sheet periodically to make sure you’re staying on time.
 Keep your break times as close to your scheduled time as possible.
 If you’ve overscheduled and must move a scene to the following shoot day, communicate it to your cast and crew so they can plan ahead and know what to expect.

 - Be positive.
 Sometimes film sets don’t always run as smoothly as we’d like.
 If a problem arises, keep calm and handle the situation professionally.
 Negative energy spreads quickly, and your cast and crew will be looking to you for guidance.
 Never yell at a cast or crew member.
 Remember that your crew is working with you, not for you.